anuj1995/team-boehm-p3/README.md

 ## Member
-* Anuj
+* Anuj Panchmia
 * Lei Xian
 * Mohammadreza Iman
 ## Outline
 We did a NMF(non-negative matrix factorization) cluster algorithm to detect neurons in each sample in the test dataset.
 Each input sample in our model has thounds of images.
 The output is a json file contains coordinates of neurons.

+## Data
-Below are the dimentions for our test samples.
+Below are the dimentions for 9 test dataset.

 (3000, 512, 512)
 (3000, 512, 512)